Draper Museum Raptor Experience

 The American kestrel is the smallest falcon species found in North America, typically weighing three to six ounces—that’s less than a roll of pennies!
 Kestrels primarily hunt small mammals, insects, and some small birds, particularly in fields and meadows.
 They are extremely common throughout the country and are often spotted on power lines and fence posts throughout Wyoming.

-Salem joins our other birds for programs at the Buffalo Bill Center of the West and at schools, churches, libraries, and other venues throughout the region.
+Salem is now a part of the Raptor Experience, and joins our other birds for programs at the Buffalo Bill Center of the West and at schools, churches, libraries, and other venues throughout the region.